Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Fast fact: The Satonda crater was formed more than 10,000 years ago and filled with salt water from a tsunami when Mt Tambora erupted.

 Don’t miss: This far-flung island offers quiet nature walks, untouched white-sand beaches, wonderful snorkelling and birdwatching opportunities.

 Walk with Dragons at Rinca Island and swim at Pink Beach

 Beyond the dragon’s lair of Komodo National Park lies the island of Rinca, one of the last locations where large Komodo dragons remain in the wild, surviving on native deer and wild buffalo.

 Pink Beach’s location within the fabled Coral Triangle makes it a popular snorkelling spot and is renowned as one of the world’s top dive sites.
-Strong daily tidal flows combine with nutrient-rich water to create ideal conditions where countless species of coral and tropical fish including sharks, manta rays, whales, dolphins and turtles flourish.
+Strong daily tidal flows combine with nutrient-rich water to create ideal conditions where countless species of coral and tropical fish including sharks and manta rays flourish.

 Fast Fact: Rinca Island and Pink Beach are recognised as UNESCO World Heritage Sites and among the most important biodiversity treasures found in Indonesia.